On what will you depend in retirement?

 Is retirement planning something truckers need to be concerned about?

-The Owner-Operators Independent Drivers Association (OOIDA) has published research over the years.
+The Owner-Operators Independent Drivers Association (OOIDA) lists some research on their website:

 Furthermore, OOIDA states, "Most independent drivers plan on retiring at 67 years of age with the largest majority of them expecting social security to pay for their retirement."